claucece/Secure-Messaging-Summit/README.md

 **The list of confirmed participants on the panel for the 4th are:**

-* Moderator: Iraklis Symeonidis from the University of Luxembourg
+* Moderator: Sofía Celi from Cloudflare
 * [Danny O'Brien](https://www.eff.org/about/staff/danny-obrien-0) from [EFF](https://www.eff.org/)
 * [Erica Portnoy](https://www.eff.org/about/staff/erica-portnoy) from [EFF](https://www.eff.org/)
 * [Glacier Kwong](https://en.wikipedia.org/wiki/Glacier_Kwong) from [Keyboard Frontline](https://twitter.com/kbflf5)